 Born: Feb.
 18, 1976 in Lafayette, Louisiana

 She reached her highest ranking of No. 6 on April 8, 1996, after reaching the semifinals at the 1996 Australian Open.
-In the doubles competition she would go on to win her only Grand Slam title with Arantxa Sanchez Vicario, defeating Lindsey Davenport and Mary Joe Fernandez in the finals.
+In the doubles competition, she would win her only Grand Slam title with Arantxa Sanchez Vicario, defeating Lindsey Davenport and Mary Joe Fernandez in the finals.

-Multiple injuries slowed her career, but after a second knee surgery in 2002, Rubin came back with her strongest showing to date at Wimbledon and at the U.S. Open defeated top players Lindsay Davenport, Jelena Dokic, and Serena Williams.
+Multiple injuries slowed Rubin's career, but after her second knee surgery in 2002, she came back with her strongest showing to date at Wimbledon and at the U.S. Open, defeating top players Lindsay Davenport, Jelena Dokic, and Serena Williams.
 Rubin represented the United States in the 2004 Olympic games, reaching the third round.

 She is a three-time Grand Slam singles quarterfinalist, having reached that stage at the French Open in 1995, 2000, and 2003.
-Her career earnings reached 4.5 million dollars and included 7 WTA singles titles, 2 ITF titles.
+Her career earnings reached 4.5 million dollars and included 7 Women's Tennis Association singles titles and 2 International Tennis Federation titles.